-In this course we look at emotions from a sociological perspective and ask such questions as: Are emotions the glue that holds society together?; Where do emotions come from?; Are emotions logical or illogical?; and Do neurobiological processes create emotions or do emotions inform neurobiological responses?
+In this course we look at emotions from a sociological rather than a psychological perspective and ask such questions as: Can difficulties such as anorexia, PTSD, "cutting," or bad relationships usually treated on an individual level by a therapist be understood from a societal perspective?
 As human beings we experience emotions, yet social interaction necessitates that certain kinds of emotions are appropriate in some settings and not in others.
 At this point we must ask ourselves how much our emotions are influenced and constrained by cultural norms, values, beliefs, and vocabularies.
 We especially have to control our emotions in the workplace; does this create emotion-work?
-We will also look at emotional relationships between humans, society, and pets.
+We will also look at emotional relationships be-tween humans, society, and pets.
 Prerequisite: SO101, Junior Standing.
-Spring semster, odd-numbered years.
+Spring semester, odd-numbered years.

-SO 360 Environmental Sociology 3 Cr
+SO 360 Environmental Sociology

 This course will examine the relationships between human society and the natural environment with a particular emphasis on how different social classes, races and genders experience or affect the environment.
 We will study how factors such as consumption, population growth, development, technology, political ideologies and social movements affect the identification, emergence and resolutions of environmental problems-from local to global levels.
 By the end of the course students will be able to think critically about the relationships between the social and the natural worlds, and will analyze and begin to suggest solutions to contemporary environmental problems.
 Prerequisite: SO 101.
-Spring semester, even-numbered years.
+Fall semester, even-numbered years.

-SO 392 Modern Social Theory
+SO 392 Modern Social Theory 3 Cr

 This course introduces students to important theoretical tools that will enable them to see the world as sociologists do and, in the process, assist them in constructing new theories as social contexts continually change.
-In addition to highlighting the contributions of some of the discipline's founding theorists (e.g., Marx, Weber, Durkheim and Mead), the course will focus on five of the most significant theoretical perspectives in sociology; conflict theory, functionalism, symbolic interactionism, phenomenological sociology and feminist theory.
-Prerequisite: SO 101, Junior Standing, Fall semester.
+In addition to highlighting the contributions of some of the discipline's founding theorists (e.g., Marx, Weber, Durkheim and Mead), the course will focus on the most significant modern theoretical perspectives in sociology.
+Prerequisite: SO 101, Junior standing.
+Fall semester.